marcosivni/WebHigiia/README.md

 | 3rd-party  | Includes the entry points for 3rd-party libraries. |

-**WARNING: Higiia is NOT clinical software.
-It is built for education and demonstration purposes ONLY!**

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format it nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)